14sammie41/aat-cars/README.md

     + When I say basic, I mean really basic.
 The only automated tests I ran were for form validation on my blog posts.
 Both tests passed with no issues.
 I will endeavour to use this functionality more in future.

 + For all bugs I encountered whilst writing my initial code please refer to the 'bugs section' further up this page.

+## Security

++ All secret keys are handled through `.gitignore` initially, then with a `.env` file for local deployment, then finally through config vars in Heroku.
++ Data storage is done through Heroku and Cloudinary using secret keys as described above and PostgreSQL within config vars and `.env` file.
++ I've used Crispy forms to generate unique tokens for each user session.
+Then each form has to include this token for Django to validate it.
+If the token is missing due to malicious information, or its invalid/missing, then the message will be automatically rejected thanks to Crispy forms.
++ I've also used `allauth` for user authentication to ensure that casual visitors or people with malicious intent cannot make adjustments or comments on the website.
++ As an extra layer of security for our users I have also made it so that all comments must be approved by a superuser, this also stops offensive material slipping through the net.
++ `ALLOWED_HOSTS` is the first layer of security for my site as it tells Django which domain names are allowed to serve this application.
+In this case I have only used Heroku and localhost to limit malicious activity as much as possible.